KarnellSchultz/karnell-site/README.md

 ## To do

-- [ ] Dark/Light Mode ?
 - [ ] Add projects to main page
+- [x] Dark/Light Mode
-- [X] add mobile styles
+- [x] add mobile styles
-- [X] Remove articles /page and add articles to /home *simplify*
+- [x] Remove articles /page and add articles to /home _simplify_
-- [X] Post Markdown guide
+- [x] Post Markdown guide
-- [X] fix nav positioning - center it and set a max width
+- [x] fix nav positioning - center it and set a max width
-- [X] Remove projects tab for now.
+- [x] Remove projects tab for now.
 Will add later when needed
 - [x] Add Styled-components to Nextjs
 - [x] Get a domain